filip1/dearmep/server/README.md

 ```

 You can modify the port with `-p 1234`.
+By default, DearMEP will serve on port 8000.

-See `dearmep serve --help` for other options, including how to start it via a separate ASGI server.
+See `dearmep serve --help` for other options, including how to start it via a custom ASGI server.

 ## Serving Static Files (e.g. the Client)